liflab/beepbeep-3-book/markdown/palettes/README.md

 Each new table entry increments the value of *x* by one; the value of *y* is chosen at random.
 The end result is a dynamic plot created from event streams; the whole chain, from source to the actual bitmaps being displayed, amounts to only 12 lines of code.
 Obviously, sending the images into a bland JFrame is only done for the sake of giving an example.
 In a real-world situation, you will be more likely to divert the stream of byte arrays somewhere else, such as a file, or as a component of the user interface of some other software.

 Besides scatterplots, any other plot type supported by the MTNP library can be passed to `DrawPlot`'s constructor.
-This includes histograms, pie charts, heatmaps, and so on.
-The only important point is that each plot type expects to receive tables structured in a particular way; for example, a heatmap requires a table with three columns, corresponding to the *x*-coordinate, *y*-coordinate, and "temperature" value, in this order.
+This includes histograms, pie charts, heat maps, and so on.
+The only important point is that each plot type expects to receive tables structured in a particular way; for example, a heat map requires a table with three columns, corresponding to the *x*-coordinate, *y*-coordinate, and "temperature" value, in this order.
 It is up to the upstream processor chain to produce a `Table` object with the appropriate structure.

 Plots can also be customized by applying modifications to the `Plot` object passed to `DrawPlot`.
 For example, to set a custom title, one simply has to pass an instance of `Scatterplot` whose title has been changed using its `setTitle` method: